 While only a handful of HCC students have signed up for the Commonwealth Commitment so far, many more could potentially qualify.
 Hundreds of HCC students each year transfer to UMass and Westfield State alone.

 "UMass and Westfield are out top two schools for transfer," said Mark Broadbent, HCC Transfer Affairs coordinator, "so for the right student, it's an excellent opportunity to save a lot of money on the cost of their bachelor's degrees."

 Right now, the Commonwealth Commitment applies to students majoring in six academic areas: biology, chemistry, economics, history, political science and psychology.
 Beginning in September 2017, the Dept. of Higher Education plans to expand the program to include business, communications and media studies, computer science, criminal justice, early childhood education, English, liberal arts, math, sociology and STEM physical or natural sciences.

-STORY and PHOTOS by CHRIS YURKO: (Left) HCC Transfer coordinator Mark Broadbent, left, talks to first-year student Keondra Lafortune in his office in the ACT Center.
-(Right) Devon Siefken was one of the first HCC students to sign on to the new Commonwealth Commitment.
+STORY and PHOTOS by CHRIS YURKO: (Top) HCC Transfer coordinator Mark Broadbent, left, talks to first-year student Keondra Lafortune about transfer options in his office in the ACT Center.
+(Thumbnail) HCC student Devon Siefken was one of the first HCC students to sign on to the new Commonwealth Commitment.